dxw/dxw-cache-control/README.md

 The plugin only modifies the headers on the frontend of the site, and does not opperate at all in the administration pages of a wordpress site.

+NOTE: Version 1.0.0 onwards only supports PHP 8.2 and up.

 ## What this plugin does

 1. Adds a Cache Control page to the site settings, which allows values for the max-age of the cache to be configured by post type, taxonomy and template.